My Opinion On Web Components

-Web components were on my rader as a native built-in feature that I was interested in using.
-But after using it, I have some thoughts on the technology.
+Web Components were on my rader as a native built-in feature that I was interested in using.
+However, after using it, I have some thoughts on the technology.

 y tho